gruiz17/instant-shakespeare/README.md

 I'm using [PoetryDB](http://poetrydb.org/index.html) to get the sonnets themselves, and it is licensed under the [GNU Public License v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

+I'm Gabriel Ruiz, a software developer from the Bay Area.
+I work as a frontend developer.
+[Here is my GitHub](https://github.com/gruiz17).
+Actually, this is my first time building a full-on mobile app!

 ## Targets, Instructions, other Logistics

 I don't have an iOS developer account.
-Actually, this is my first time building a full-on mobile app!
+I just used the emulator.

-The device I simulated was the **iPhone X**, running on **iOS 12.1**.
+The device I emulated was the **iPhone X**, running on **iOS 12.1**.
 So it'd probably be best if you ran it on that platform.

 I have no special instructions.
 Just an ordinary Flutter app.
 I only used [http](https://pub.dartlang.org/packages/http) and [RxDart](https://pub.dartlang.org/packages/rxdart) as far as external dependencies go.